Submitty/submitty.github.io/_docs/instructor/peer_grading.md

 To get started, the instructor should first add one or more "Peer Grading" Components to the rubric.
 From the "Edit Gradeable" page, under the "Rubric" tab, click the purple "Add New Peer Component Button".
 Configure the component points, and add all necessary marks with appropriate points and message text.
+Once at least one "Peer Grading" Component is added to the rubric, a "Peer Matrix" tab will appear in the navigation bar.

 *IMPORTANT NOTE: Student peer graders cannot edit the rubric or add new marks!*